mrunelov/SICS-cite/README.md

 * arxivdownload - an arXiv crawler and parser, slow, not tested much
 * boost - Some very basic tests using the C++ `boost` library

-The *algorithms* directory is dependent on the python graph package `NetworkX` The *metrics* directory uses the python graph package `graph-tool` for all graph processing and `pandas` and `Statsmodels` for statistical analysis.
+The *algorithms* directory is dependent on the python graph package `NetworkX`.

+The *metrics* directory uses the python graph package `graph-tool` for all graph processing and `pandas` and `Statsmodels` for statistical analysis.

 ## Algorithms